mjuez/rotation-forest-bd/README.md

 ## Aknowledgments

 This work was supported through project TIN2015-67534-P (MINECO/FEDER, UE) of the *Ministerio de Economía y Competitividad* of the Spanish Government, project BU085P17 (JCyL/FEDER, UE) of the *Junta de Castilla y León* (both projects co-financed through European Union FEDER funds), and by the *Consejería de Educación* of the *Junta de Castilla y León* and the European Social Fund through a pre-doctoral grant (EDU/1100/2017).
+The project leading to these results has received also funding from "la Caixa" Foundation, under agreement LCF/PR/PR18/51130007.
 This material is based upon work supported by Google Cloud.

 ## License